 Integrated Nanophotonics (Ding group)

 The group aims to bridge the gap between semiconductor photonics and advanced quantum optics.
-Non-classical photon states, such as single photons, entangled photon pairs and multiphoton states, are prepared by the solid-state photonics devices, and then used as an important ingredient in a number of quantum technologies, including quantum communication and sensing.
+Non-classical photon states, such as single photons, entangled photon pairs and multiphoton states are prepared by the solid-state photonics devices, and then used as an important ingredient in a number of quantum technologies.

 Spindynamics in semiconductor nanostructures (Oestreich group)